 Tall, narrow SUVs that sit high off the road and have a high center of gravity may have a greater overall risk of rollover collisions than smaller vehicles that sit lower to the ground.
 In some cases, manufacturers that fail to test vehicles properly may bear liability for a rollover accident caused by that poor balance.

-liability in Rollover Collisions: What to Consider
+Liability in Rollover Collisions: What to Consider

-Following a rollover collision, the police officer that responds to the scene will take the first look at the accident and the damage caused.
+Following a rollover collision, the police officer who responds to the scene will take the first look at the accident and the damage caused.
 The officer may create a police report that helps establish who may bear liability for the accident and what factors may have contributed to it.
 However, depending on the amount of damage to the vehicle involved and the injuries to the passengers, insurance companies and lawyers may need to look into other factors to get a better idea, overall, of what caused the accident, including whether multiple parties may share liability for the incident.

 Did the collision involve more than one vehicle?